 That’s why Earthjustice will be joining the Peoples Climate Movement for an April 29th march in Washington, D.C.
 When the federal government threatens our health and well-being, Earthjustice fights back, both in the courtroom, and now, in the streets.
 We will march with our supporters to show those in office that they can no more ignore the will of the people than they can ignore the dire consequences of climate change.

 We will stand in support of communities facing off against big polluters and creating innovative solutions for a more sustainable future.
 Continued victories on the state and local levels give us hope for the future, including a state-wide community solar pilot project in Maryland that makes renewable energy more accessible and affordable; a city-wide ban on coal handling and storage in Oakland, California; and the cancellation of illegal oil and gas drilling leases in the Blackfeet tribe’s sacred Montana homeland.

 Earthjustice is proud to march as part of the Peoples Climate Movement.
 We have hope, we will resist and we will never stop fighting for a healthy, sustainable future.

 Will you join us?

-Click here to learn more about the Peoples Climate Movement march and find out how you can join the march in Washington, D.C., or in a sister city near you.
+Click here to learn more about the Peoples Climate March and find out how you can join the march in Washington, D.C., or in a sister city near you.